Introduction

 - Ultra-thin Pavilion notebooks with integrated power keys

-Each category introduces:
+Each category introduces differences in:

-- Different battery protection systems
+- Battery protection systems

-- Different LED status indicators
+- LED indicators

 - Stuck in sleep mode